jillesvangurp/geogeometry/README.md

   - get the **32 sub geo hashes** for a geohash, or the north/south halves, or the NE, NW, SE, SW quarters.
   - **cover shapes** like lines, paths, polygons, or circles with geo hashes for indexing purposes.

 - geojson classes to easily work with GeoJson, which just like this library uses arrays of doubles as the core primitive.
+We use kotlinx.serialization for parsing and serializing this so this works across platforms as well!

 - Kotlin Multiplatform
   - Currently there are two build targets for js and jvm.
+I may add native targets later; this should just work but I have no easy way to test this.
   - No runtime dependencies other than the kotlin stdlib
   - Adding native targets should 'just work' but has not been tested.